Paternity leave entitlement in the UK: FAQs | Moorepay

 Paternity leave is an optional leave of absence that partners may take to bond with their new child.
 It’s essential that you, as a business, know your responsibilities.
 Although the word ‘paternity’ itself refers to men, Statutory Paternity Leave and Pay is available to eligible employees regardless of gender.

-Q: How much paternity leave are employees entitled to in the UK?
+How much paternity leave are employees entitled to in the UK?

-A: Employees with 26 weeks’ continuous service and ongoing employment are entitled to Statutory Paternity Leave and Pay if their partner is having a baby, including through surrogacy, or if they are the secondary adopter of a child.
-The entitlement is 1 or 2 weeks of paternity leave, which should be taken in a block of 1 week or 2 weeks within 56 days of the birth or placement.
-However, in April 2024, this changes so that paternity leave can be taken in separate one-week blocks at any time in the 52 weeks after the birth or placement.
+The entitlement is 1 or 2 weeks of paternity leave, which can be taken in separate one-week blocks at any time in the 52 weeks after the birth or placement.
 Workers who can’t get Statutory Paternity Leave may be entitled to Statutory Paternity Pay to cover a non-working period.

-Q: What is the rate of pay for paternity pay?
+What is the rate of pay for paternity pay?

-A: Ordinary Statutory Paternity Pay rate is calculated at £172.48 per week, or 90% of your employee’s average weekly earnings (whichever is lower).
+Since April 2024, Ordinary Statutory Paternity Pay rate is calculated at £184.03 per week, or 90% of your employee’s average weekly earnings (whichever is lower).
 In addition to this Statutory Paternity Pay you will need to pay your employee more than the statutory minimum if this is detailed in their employment contract.
-In April 2024, this rises to £184.03.
-The amount increases in April each year.
-Learn more about the legislation here.

-Q: Who pays the paternity pay?
+Who pays paternity pay?

-A: Employers are responsible for paying their employees on paternity leave.
+Employers are responsible for paying their employees on paternity leave.
 Employees should be aware that they will be paid paternity pay in the same manner as their normal wages, so their payments will have tax and national insurance deducted in the usual way.

 If you’re struggling to calculate maternity and paternity leave for your employees, you can use the government’s maternity, adoption and paternity calculator for employers.

-Q: Where to file paternity leave?
+Where to file paternity leave?

-A: As an employer, you can usually reclaim 92% of employees’ Statutory Maternity (SMP), Paternity, Adoption, Parental Bereavement and Shared Parental Pay.
+As an employer, you can usually reclaim 92% of employees’ Statutory Maternity (SMP), Paternity, Adoption, Parental Bereavement and Shared Parental Pay.

 There is further relief for Small Employers, who can reclaim 103% if their business qualifies for Small Employers’ Relief.
 You can find more information on gov.uk.